dustinpfister/blog_posts/_posts/python-built-in-functions.md

 ## 5 - bytearray

-return an array of byte values.
+The bytearray will return an array of byte values.

 ```python
 a = bytearray([255, 128])